PR0M3TH3AN/SeedPass/README.md

 ### Phase 2: Enhanced Security and Data Management

-**Goal:** Strengthen security features and improve data management capabilities for better scalability and user satisfaction.
+**Goal:** Strengthen security features and improve data management capabilities with the new individual entry system.

-1. **Enhanced Data Fields**
+1. **Advanced Data Fields and New Kinds**
-   - **Add "Notes" Field**
-     - **Description:** Allow users to add supplementary information or comments to each password entry.
-   - **Add "Tags" Field**
-     - **Description:** Enable categorization and easier organization of passwords through tagging.
-   - **Rename "Website" Field to "Title"**
-     - **Description:** Generalize the naming convention to accommodate non-website entries, such as application logins or system credentials.
+   - **Description:** Utilize the flexible JSON schema to introduce advanced data fields and new kinds.
+   - **Implementation Steps:**
+     - Define additional fields for existing kinds as needed.
+     - Introduce new kinds (e.g., `cryptocurrency_wallet`) following the established schema.

-2. **Add Family Password Management**
+2. **Family Password Management**
-   - **Description:** Enable users to manage multiple sets of passwords for their entire family, including kids or elderly parents, from a single interface.
+   - **Description:** Enable management of multiple password sets for family members using individual entry files.
    - **Features:**
      - **Segregated Access:** Allow users to create and manage separate password sets for different family members.
      - **Additional Security Layers:** Implement MFA or role-based access for managing family members' accounts.
      - **User-Friendly CLI Commands:** Develop intuitive CLI commands to handle family member password sets efficiently.

-3. **Add Easy BIP39 Seed Generation for Various Use Cases**
+3. **Easy BIP39 Seed Generation for Various Use Cases**
    - **Description:** Provide an easy method for generating new BIP39 seeds for different purposes, such as cryptocurrency wallets.
    - **Features:**
      - **Seed Generation:** Ensure seeds are generated securely and comply with BIP39 standards.
      - **User Guidance:** Offer CLI instructions on securely handling and storing generated seeds.

-4. **Add Nostr Public/Private Key Pair Generation**
+4. **Nostr Public/Private Key Pair Generation**
    - **Description:** Allow users to generate new Nostr public/private key pairs within the application.
    - **Features:**
      - **Secure Key Generation:** Ensure key pairs are generated securely and tied to specific index entries.